MicrosoftDocs/power-automate-docs/articles/desktop-flows/inputs-outputs-web.md

   - flowmaker
   - enduser
 ---
-# Use inputs and outputs in Web UI flows
+# Use inputs and outputs in Selenium IDE flows

 You can define inputs to pass to your automated applications during playback.
 You can also pass *output* from your automated applications to your flow.